I’ve never cut glass before how easy is this, really?

 Will I ever be charged more than the listed project price?

-Project fees do not include the $10 per maker studio fee.
+Project fees do not include the $12 per maker studio fee, which is covered by your seat ticket when you make your reservation.

 If you are making a formal project sheet, the prices include all standard glass and any project required extra materials.
 While we try to keep prices as predictable as possible there may be times where you choose to incorporate nonstandard glass or materials into your project.
 For example, dichroic glass and glow-in-the-dark glass are almost always extra because of their much higher cost to the studio.